dakk/f3l-lang/docs/expressions.md

 let a = 12 in a
 ```

-Let is also useful for tuple destructuring:
+Let is also useful for pair destructuring:

 ```text
 let a: (int, nat) = (12, 13n);